There’s just something about the swing of a left-handed professional that looks like poetry in motion.

 Professional Wins: 5

 While Australian Nick O’Hern never won on the PGA Tour, he did have 23 top-10 finishes and one runner-up finish in his 13 years on the pro circuit.
 He also collected close to $7.5 million for his efforts.
 The avid wine collector climbed as high as number 20 in the world rankings back in 2005.
-In 2006 his nation’s 2006 Australian PGA Championship.
+In 2006 we won his nation’s 2006 Australian PGA Championship.

 This Bubba Watson swing 👀👀👀 pic.twitter.com/URKzrkv6RO